Unsafe Plastics: Time to Switch to Glass Baby Bottles

-Dr. Brown's Original and Options Glass Baby Bottles.
 These are the original, classic glass baby bottles with an innovative anti-colic valve that parents absolutely love.
 Dr. Brown's pioneered the anti-colic glass baby bottles, and they are truly fantastic.
-But then they went through a phase when they slowed down manufacturing and distribution of their Original glass bottles in favor of their their new BPA-free plastic botles.
+But then they went through a phase when they slowed down manufacturing and distribution of their Original glass bottles in favor of their new BPA-free plastic bottles.
 But those plastic ones were never well-rated or well-received by the public, especially in comparison to their classic glass bottles.
-More recently they seem to have gotten back into the glass bottle business, but only for a wide-neck version called the Dr. Brown's Options (see them here).
+More recently they seem to have gotten back into the glass bottle business, but only for a wide-neck version called Dr. Brown's Options (see them here).
 You can still find their original tall glass baby bottles, but they are something like $50 each on Amazon right now, which is a little outrageous (but parents are desperate to get them!).
 The new wide-neck glass bottles come with silicone sleeves to protect them in the event of a fall.

-Joovy Boob Glass Baby Bottles.
-These were introduced onto the baby gear market just a couple years ago and have become super popular.
-They are an awesome shape, come with silicone sleeve, have fantastic nipples, and in our testing they were very difficult to break.
+These were introduced onto the baby gear market just a couple of years ago and have become super popular.
+They are an awesome shape, come with silicone sleeves, have fantastic nipples, and in our testing they were very difficult to break.
 We also found that their plastic version without the sleeve is just as likely to shatter as the glass one with a sleeve, making it pretty tough.
-They are easy to clean given their nice wide neck and dishwasher safe parts, easy for baby to hold given their hour-glass shape, and safe to sterilize in boiling water or steam (or in one of our top-rated baby bottle sterilizers!).
+They are easy to clean given their nice wide neck and dishwasher-safe parts, easy for baby to hold given their hourglass shape, and safe to sterilize in boiling water or steam (or in one of our top-rated baby bottle sterilizers!).
 Their anti-colic venting system works really well, just about as good as the excellent one used by Dr. Brown's.
-Our only gripes are that they are a little time consuming to put together given the unique venting system, and they say BOOB on the front of them (which may or may not matter to you!).
+Our only gripes are that they are a little time-consuming to put together given the unique venting system, and they say BOOB on the front of them (which may or may not matter to you!).